psychemedia/storytelling-notes/gwion-bach.md

 The prayer of Clynllo will not be in vain;
 God will not violate his promise.
 Never in Gwyddno's weir
-Was there snch good luck as this night
+Was there such good luck as this night
 Fair Elphin, dry thy cheeks!
 Being too sad will not avail,
 Although thou thinkest thou hast no gain